 See related article: EMF - an infertility cause you should be aware of

-See more of information in our article about the effects of the wireless Internet.
+See more information in our article about the effects of the wireless Internet.

 Laptop radiation reduction tips:

-- unplug it from the outlet and use only with it's battery (static fields biologically less aggravating than alternating fields)
+- Unplug it from the outlet and use only when on battery (static fields are less biologically aggravating than alternating fields)

-- further the laptop away from your body by using an external keypad and placing it on a laptop stand, which also lifts the laptop screen to an ergonomically correct height and helps avoid future problems in the neck
+- Place the laptop further away from your body by using an external keypad and placing it on a laptop stand, which also lifts the laptop screen to an ergonomically correct height and helps avoid future problems in your neck.

-- alternatively use powerline adaptors (Broadband over power lines or power-line Internet).
-Put a Powerline adapter into an outlet and connect it to the router and install other Powerline adapters in sockets of remote rooms, where you want to have internet connection.
-This technology, however, is not the ideal substitute for wired ethenet networking because it transmits high frequency signals to the electric cables of the house (still in most cases better than wireless).
+- Alternatively use powerline adaptors (Broadband over power lines or power-line Internet).
+Put a Powerline adapter into an outlet and connect it to the router and install other Powerline Adapters in sockets of remote rooms where you want to have internet connection.
+This technology, however, is not the ideal substitute for wired ethernet networking because it transmits high frequency signals to the electric cables of the house (still in most cases better than wireless).

-Many electronic devices deform the simple sinusoidal signal of 50-60Hz with harmonic of thousands Hz.
+Many electronic devices deform the simple sinusoidal signal of 50-60Hz with harmonics of thousands of Hz.